Sharanyangowda/fake-news-detection-ideation/README.md

 # fake-news-detection-ideation
 Fake News Detection Project

-PROJECT TITLE: Fake News Detection using Deep Learning and Large Language Models

-PROBLEM STATEMENT: Fake news is an act of sharing false news or spreading misleading news on the platform like social media and news website so it will be a great problem as the rumor is spread throughout the whole world.
-This problem has impacts on the general public, media, and governments as they can impact public opinions and create confusion.
-The reason why it is important to address this problem is that false news spreads much faster than real news and leads to very serious consequences.

-My understanding of the problem: I noticed that fake news spread fast as everyone shares without proper verification.
-Nowadays everyone is sharing news without verifying it and leading to serious problems in the word.
-A news article is collected, and text features are extracted from it and the model predicts whether it is fake or real.

-Key issues identified: There is no good detection system Spread of fake news via social media Rumors spread quickly.

-Reasons for the existence of this problem: Easy to share information without verifying its authenticity.
-Limited availability of good datasets.

-My assumptions: Better data improves accuracy of prediction.
-Advanced models are able to learn more about context.

-Research on Existing Solutions

-Existing solutions or tools used: BERT-based models Large Language Models (LLMs - GPT, LLaMA) Deep learning

-Observations: Deep learning models have better accuracy than traditional models.
-LLMs are powerful but need datasets.

-Limitations of existing solutions: Small and imbalanced datasets Struggle with noisy data.

-My identified gap (novelty):

-Problem needs a solution: Effective dataset generation is needed for improvement of fake news detection problem.
-LLMs could help in generating the dataset.

-My idea:

-I propose improving detection of fake news with using LLMs for generating fake news data to enlarge datasets.

-Approach:

-How I plan to tackle the problem: Use deep learning model for classifying articles.
-Use LLMs for creating synthetic data.

-Potential Features: Detection and classification of news into fake or real categories Enlarging dataset with generated data

-Open questions and challenges:

-How to ensure that generated data will be accurate?
-How many pieces of generated data will be enough?

-What I learned:

-Data-driven fake news detection requires large dataset.
-LLMs can not only predict but also generate data.
-Combination of approaches gives better results.

-Next steps (my plan): Conduct more research with mentor's feedback.
-Implement my solution step-by-step.
+PROJECT TITLE

+Fake News Detection using Deep Learning and Large Language Models

+PROBLEM STATEMENT
+Fake news refers to false or misleading information that spreads through social media and online platforms.
+The main problem is that people find it difficult to identify whether news is real or fake, and they often share it without verification.
+This affects the general public, media organizations, and even governments by creating confusion and influencing opinions.
+It is important to address this problem because fake news spreads faster than real news and can lead to serious consequences.

+MY UNDERSTANDING OF THE PROBLEM
+I understood that fake news spreads quickly mainly because people share information without checking its authenticity.
+Social media platforms make sharing very easy, which increases the spread of misinformation.
+Also, the problem is not only about detecting fake news but also about the lack of good quality data to train detection models.
+If the data is limited or unbalanced, the model may not perform well in real situations.

+KEY ISSUES IDENTIFIED
+* Difficulty in identifying whether news is real or fake
+* Rapid spread of fake news through social media
+* Lack of high-quality and balanced datasets
+* Fake news often looks similar to real news

+REASONS FOR THE EXISTENCE OF THIS PROBLEM
+* People share information without verifying it
+* Social media platforms encourage fast sharing
+* Limited availability of properly labeled datasets
+* Fake news is designed to look believable

+MY ASSUMPTIONS
+* Better quality data can improve model accuracy
+* Deep learning models can understand context better than traditional methods
+* Using LLM-generated data can improve dataset size and diversity

+RESEARCH ON EXISTING SOLUTIONS
+Existing solutions or tools used

+BERT based models
+Used for classifying news based on text understanding

+Large Language Models (GPT, LLaMA)
+Used for advanced text analysis and generation

+Deep learning models
+Used for improving accuracy in classification tasks

+Observations
+* Deep learning models perform better than traditional models
+* LLMs can understand context better but need large datasets

+Limitations of existing solutions:
+* Small and imbalanced datasets
+* Poor performance on real-world data
+* Lack of explainability in predictions

+MY IDENTIFIED GAP (NOVELTY)

+What is missing in current solutions
+Proper use of LLMs to improve dataset quality

+What problem is not addressed effectively
+Data scarcity and imbalance in fake news datasets

+MY IDEA
+I propose improving fake news detection by using Large Language Models to generate synthetic fake news data.
+This will help increase dataset size and improve the performance of deep learning models.

+APPROAC
+How I plan to tackle the problem:
+* Use a deep learning model to classify news as fake or real
+* Use LLMs to generate additional fake news data
+* Combine original and generated data to improve accuracy

+Potential Features
+* Detection of fake and real news
+* Improved dataset using generated data
+* Better accuracy using deep learning models

+OPEN QUESTIONS AND CHALLENGES
+* How to ensure generated data is accurate and realistic?
+* What amount of generated data should be used?
+* How to avoid overfitting on synthetic data?

+WHAT I LEARNED
+* Fake news detection depends heavily on data quality
+* Deep learning models perform better for text analysis
+* LLMs can be used for both understanding and generating text
+* Combining different approaches can improve results

+NEXT STEPS (MY PLAN)
+* Do more research on datasets and models
+* Take feedback from mentors
+* Improve and refine the idea
+* Start exploring implementation

+ext:
+👉 I can prepare **perfect viva answers (top 10 questions your mam will ask)**